 Golden Retrievers are the most common and well-known dog strains to work as a service dog.
 They can assist people who have visual and hearing impairment and can help out to do a particular task.
 But, what characteristics make Golden Retrievers a service dog.

-However, choosing the right dog strain is a very crucial part of pairing an individual with a medical condition to an assistance dog or service dog for any purpose.
+However, choosing the right dog breed is a very crucial part of pairing an individual with a medical condition to an assistance dog or service dog for any purpose.
 Meanwhile, in many instances, Golden Retrievers suits best in this kind of service.

 To be able to help you to determine whether a Golden Retriever might be a good match for you, well, some basic information about the breed is written here.
-And, if you are still wondering about it, here we will give you all the information that you look for about these Goldies.
+And, if you are still wondering about it, here we will give you all the information that you look for about Goldies.

 Common Service Dog Breeds